 Everyone does it.
 It’s a natural and normal bodily function.
 Why some people find it funny is interesting.
 Why others cringe when they hear about it is also interesting.
-Here are three times in my life when I have been most greatly affected by poo.
+Below I will detail three times in my life when I have been most greatly affected by poo.

 We stopped at Lowe’s after church one day.
 I can’t remember why, but while we were there, my brother and I decided we needed to pee before making the trip back home.
 My dad figured out where the bathrooms were located and the three of us headed to the back of the store.